vivid-planet/comet/.changeset/happy-pumpkins-agree.md

 "@comet/cms-api": minor
 ---

-Redirects: add redirectBySource query that can be used to query for a single redirect by source
+Redirects: Add `redirectBySource` query that can be used to query for a single redirect by source